DAVID GREENE: This is MORNING EDITION from NPR News. I'm David Greene.

 MONTAGNE: Well, finally, at this moment in time, what does it look like?
 Who, in fact, does have control of Libya?

 GARCIA: Well, certainly rebels control vast swaths of territory, but the fight for the capital is the key battle.
 And, right now, it is raging.
 And it's really not clear which side is winning.

 MONTAGNE: NPR's Lourdes Garcia-Navarro speaking to us, just outside Tripoli.
 Thanks very much.

-GARCIA-NAVARRO: You're welcome.
-Transcript provided by NPR, Copyright National Public Radio.
+GARCIA: You're welcome.
+Transcript provided by NPR, Copyright NPR.